 THE CLARK / OAKLEY HUMANITIES FELLOWSHIP

-, the Clark offers a fellowship for a scholar in the humanities whose work takes an interdisciplinary approach to some aspect of the visual.
+, the Clark offers an academic-year fellowship for a scholar in the humanities whose work takes an interdisciplinary approach to some aspect of the visual.
 The selected fellow will have an office at the Oakley Center, be housed at the Clark scholars' residence, and participate fully in the rich intellectual life of both advanced research institutes.

 KRESS FELLOWSHIP IN THE LITERATURE OF ART

 The Mellon Decade Fellowship, sponsored by the Andrew W. Mellon Foundation, is awarded to a scholar, curator, or art practitioner in the middle stage of his/her career, approximately a decade after receiving the doctorate.
 As a further acknowledgement of the changed professional landscape for humanities Ph.D.'s, the appointment is not limited to university-based academics.

 The Mellon Network Fellowship supports a Clark residency of one semester for a scholar at any stage of his/her career involved in a project addressing communication and technology – of all eras – across the visual humanities.
 The award also supports critical thinking about the changing states of media in art-historical research today.